Medicaid Fraud Lawyer in Columbus, OH

 Some additional consequences that you could be facing for Medicaid fraud include the following:

 - Being expelled from the Medicare or Medicaid Program

 - Having your medical license either suspended or revoked

 - Imposition of fines and/or costs

-How Our Medicaid Fraud Defense Lawyers Near You Can Help
+How Our Medicaid Fraud Defense Lawyers Near You Can Help With Your Case

 One of the strongest legal defenses that an attorney could make on your behalf is that you did not have the specific intent to defraud.
 In some instances, mistakes are made by office staff and other individuals, resulting in a false Medicaid fraud charge.

 While medical offices should have the necessary and proper systems in place to prevent billing mistakes and other errors from occurring, an honest mistake made by a provider, or a member of the provider’s staff should not result in criminal charges being imposed against the provider.